loserboi23/fantasy-rd2l/README.md

 4) node .import_csv.js
 5) node .

-Your bot should be online idk if you have to download da dependicies
+Your bot should be online

+# Bonus Files

+Export.js

+# TO DO

+# Dependencies
 node-fetch

 sqlite3

 discord.js

 cron
-fs should be in node.js by default

-# TO DO

-idk bugs or someshit